mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 If the client included exactly one `resource` parameter in the token request:

-- The response MUST contain exactly one matching resource identifier.
+- The response MUST contain at least one resource identifier that matches the requested resource.
-- The returned resource identifier MUST match the requested resource.
+- When the response contains exactly one resource identifier, it MUST match the requested resource.
+- When the response contains multiple resource identifiers, one MUST match the requested resource; the others MAY be server-assigned resources.
-- If the response omits the `resource` parameter or contains zero or more than one resource identifier, validation fails.
+- If the response omits the `resource` parameter or contains zero resource identifiers, or if no returned identifier matches the requested resource, validation fails.

 #### Authorization Request Example {#ex-single-resource-authz}